Story

 The Great Ocean Conveyor Belt: The blue color represents a deeper, colder, saltier water current with the red color indicating a shallower and warmer current.

-As it spreads at depth, the dense, cold water has nowhere to go but south.
-It moves across the floor of the Atlantic Ocean, past the equator, and on towards the Antarctic continent, where it is pushed around the southern landmass and fed more cold, salty water sinking from the surface.
-From here, the waters split—some of it is pushed back north towards the Indian subcontinent, and the rest moves towards the North Pacific.
+As it spreads, the cold water has nowhere to go but south.
+It moves across the floor of the Atlantic Ocean, past the equator, and on towards the Antarctic continent, where it is pushed around the southern landmass while being fed more cold, salty water sinking from the surface.
+From here, the waters split—some is pushed back north towards the Indian subcontinent, and the rest moves towards the North Pacific.

-This global current is vital in providing for the planet’s ecosystems—but it is at risk of being impacted by climate change.
+The MOC is vital to the health of the planet’s ecosystems, but it is at risk of being impacted by climate change.
 While the ocean’s conveyor belt is strong, it is also easily disrupted.
-An influx of warm freshwater from melting glaciers could disrupt the flow of sinking, colder water, and thereby slow or even stop the current in some regions.
+An influx of warm freshwater from melting glaciers could disrupt the flow of sinking, colder water, and thereby slow or even stop the current in some regions of the globe.

 This is already occurring in places like Greenland, where ice is melting at an accelerated pace.
 Research published in the journal Nature found that the Atlantic Ocean’s circulation has slowed by about 15 percent since the middle of the last century.
 Another study warns that the current is in the weakest state experienced in decades, if not centuries.